chrisbrasington/NopeBrowserAndroid/README.md

 you might still want to read one article or see one e-ticket delivery page (image a QR code at a restaurant or museum).

-This browser does let you a url, but that's it.
+This browser does let you open one hyperlink (there is no nav bar!), but that's it.
 It blocks navigation.
 And perhaps more importantly, you can compile it with a blacklist of your own (default blacklist is reddit).
 It's important that this is at compile time because you cannot alter this functionality on the device itself.

 The idea is: it is your job to curate the apps you find acceptable on your device and this browser lets you minimally access the internet (say a link